Parameterized Complexity of Diameter: Introduction

 In \cref{sec:dist-from-class}, we follow the ``distance from triviality parameterization'' \cite{GHN04} aiming to extend known tractability results for special graph classes to graphs with small modulators.
 For example, \di{} is linear-time solvable on trees.
-We obtain for the parameter \param{feedback edge number~$k$} (edge deletion number to trees) an~$O(k \cdot n)$-time algorithm.
+We obtain an~$O(k \cdot n)$-time algorithm for the parameter \param{feedback edge number~$k$} (edge deletion number to trees).
 However, this is our only~$k^{O(1)}(n+m)$-time algorithm in this section.
 For the remaining parameters, it is already known that such algorithms refute the SETH.
-For the parameter \param{distance~$k$ to cographs} we therefore provide an $2^{O(k)}(n+m)$-time algorithm.
-Finally, for the parameter \param{distance~$k$ to bipartite graphs}, we use the recently introduced notion of \emph{General-Problem-hardness}~\cite{BFNN17} to show that if there exists an algorithm with running time $f(k)n^{2.3}$, where $f$ is any function, then there also exists an algorithm with running time $n^{2.3}$ for \di.
-Hence, instead of searching for parameterized algorithms with respect to distance to bipartite graphs, one should rather look for faster \di{} algorithms in general.
+For the parameter \param{distance~$k$ to cographs} we therefore provide a $2^{O(k)}(n+m)$-time algorithm.
+Finally, for the parameter \param{odd cycle transversal}~$k$, we use the recently introduced notion of \emph{General-Problem-hardness}~\cite{BFNN19} to show that \di{} parameterized by~$k$ is ``as hard'' as the unparameterized \di{} problem.
 In \cref{sec:soc-networks}, we investigate parameter combinations.
-We prove that a~$k^{O(1)}\allowbreak(n+m)$-time algorithm where~$k$ is the combined parameter \param{diameter and maximum degree} would refute the SETH.
+We prove that a~$k^{O(1)}\allowbreak(n+m)^{2-\varepsilon}$-time algorithm where~$k$ is the combined parameter \param{diameter and maximum degree} would refute the SETH.
 Complementing this lower bound, we provide an~$f(k)(n+m)$-time algorithm where~$k$ is the combined parameter \param{diameter and $h$-index}.

+Many of our algorithmic results for \di{} transfer easily to the edge-weighted case by simply exchanging bread-first search with Dijkstra's algorithm and thus getting a logarithmic overhead in the running time.
+Whenever this is the case, we state the result for the edge-weighted case which we call \wdi.
+The focus of our work (and hence the overview in \Cref{fig:param-hierarchy}) is still on the unweighted case.
+Thus, we provide hardness results only for the easier, unweighted variant \di{}.